The-Blooket-Hacks/Blooket-Hacks/README.md

 # Blooket Hacks

 Welcome to the first repository with fully unobfuscated, working hacks.
 I will strive to only provide unobfuscated versions, so that people know what is in it. *Please do not market it as your own, and make forks private please.*
-I have based these of some other peoples', with some edits to improve it.
+I have based some of these off other peoples', with some edits to improve it.

 ## Credits: